 Macular Carotenoids: Your Eyes’ First Line of Defense Against Excessive Light Exposure

-Known as the macular pigment, the concentrated area of lutein and zeaxanthin in your macula acts as “internal sunglasses” to protect against potentially harmful blue light from artificial light and digital screens.
+Known as the macular pigment, the concentrated area of lutein and zeaxanthin in your macula acts as “internal sunglasses” to protect against potentially harmful light from artificial light and digital screens.

 Your macular pigment determines how well you see at night when driving and provides protection against the harmful effects of computer and screen usage.

-Research shows that the denser your macular pigment, the stronger your resistance to blue light and the lower your risk of developing eye issues.
+Research shows that the denser your macular pigment, the stronger your resistance to high-energy light and the lower your risk of developing eye issues.
 Greater pigment density is linked to optimal vision, including night vision.